 Internet of Things is a form of distributed computing based on networks of devices embedded with sensors and interconnected by internet.
 Each device contains sensors, actuators, and software to measure physical parameters plus internet connection, with the objective of connecting with other devices and exchanging data – to either mutually help each device to better accomplish its individual task by receiving more physical information or, by accomplishing a combined task together.

 The term first became popular in 1999 in an internal presentation by Kevin Ashton for M.I.T. and Procter & Gamble (1).
 Its initial use was for RFID tags (Radio Frequency Identification) and it was immediately applied to consumer product uses, in home appliances like smart TVs, in wearable technology, and above all in smart home and domestics – interconnecting appliances like lighting fixtures, thermostats, home security systems and cameras.

-IoT is one of the rare cases when its surrounding hype is indeed understating its real full potential.
-IoT has already enormously helped in the previous Digital Revolution by facilitating the digitalization of the physical world.
+IoT is one of the rare cases in which surrounding hype has indeed understated its real full potential.
+IoT has helped enormously in the previous Digital Revolution by facilitating the digitalisation of the physical world.
 The innovation capacity of IoT has increased and is currently being integrated with other technologies, such as Robotics, Big Data Analytics and AI.
 It allows for such a huge of applications, to the point that it is considered one of the pillars of the 4th Industrial revolution.

 Industrial Internet of Things (IIoT) refers to the use of IoT initially in industrial production and by extension to any sector.
-IIoT focuses on the networking of machines to achieve seamless process chains by leveraging and integrating AI, BigData Analytics and Automation and Robotics technologies including technical advancements in wireless sensors, radio frequency identifications tags (RFID) GPs, and internet protocols and achieving important increase of companies and operator’s effectiveness.
+IIoT focuses on the networking of machines to achieve seamless process chains by leveraging and integrating AI, BigData Analytics and Automation and Robotics technologies including technical advancements in wireless sensors, radio frequency identifications tags (RFID) GPs, and internet protocols and achieving important increase of the effectiveness of companies and operators.

 Low Cost Sensors and Actuators